Jan 3, 2026

 • No controlled substance prescribing: Talkspace clinicians cannot prescribe controlled medications, including stimulants for ADHD or benzodiazepines.
 If an evaluation determines these are the most appropriate treatments, patients must transfer care to another provider.

 • Separate billing structures: Psychiatry and therapy are typically billed as individual subscriptions.
-Patients needing integrated care often encounter combined costs that exceed those of services that offer bundled management.
+Patients who need integrated care often face combined costs that exceed those of services that offer bundled management.

 • Short session limits: Live video appointments are generally limited to 30 minutes.
 This duration may be insufficient for individuals with complex histories or those who prefer more time to discuss symptoms.